gbl08ma/utilities/README.md

  - Calculator lock with a numeric code

 This add-in is released under the GNU GPL v2, or at your choice, any later version.
 See the file LICENSE for more information.

+For compiling, libfromcasio.a should be copied to your libraries folder.
+This library file is only used to provide setjmp and longjmp functionality, which is only needed for the Run-Mat returning feature.